-At some naturist beaches, there are areas specifically reserved for nudists; at others, the entire beach is available.
-Look for signs reading naturistenstrand (naturist beach) or naaktstrand (nude beach).
-If it's a beach where only certain areas allow nudity, these signs will be located at the poles marking the borders.
+At some naturist beaches, there are areas specifically reserved for nudists; at others, the entire beach is available for nude sunbathing.
+To find the designated sections, look for signs that say "naturistenstrand" (naturist beach) or "naaktstrand" (nude beach); if it's a beach where only certain areas allow nudity, these signs will be located at the poles marking the borders.

 The nude beaches below, open to everyone, are convenient to Amsterdam and appropriate for both new and seasoned nudists alike.